jyhong836/jyhong.gitlab.io/content/project/federated-learning/index.md

 ---
-title: Subspace Learning
+title: Federated Learning
-summary: Supervised learning on subspace data which could model real data like skeleton motion.
+summary: On the need of data privacy and more data, we strive to join the knowledge from a fair amount of users to train powerful deep neural networks without sharing data.
 tags:
 - Machine Learning
+- Federated Learning
+- Distributed Learning
-date: "2016-04-27T00:00:00Z"
+date: "2020-01-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""

-image:
+# image:
-  caption: Photo by rawpixel on Unsplash
+#   caption: Photo by rawpixel on Unsplash
-  focal_point: Smart
+#   focal_point: Smart

 links:
 # - icon: twitter